Verville Air Coach: Details

-Having been powered originally by a 110 HP, 7 cylinder Warner Scarab, it was then sporting a 5 cyl.
-Wright J6 of 165 HP.
-Ultimately, the Air Coach would be powered by the 7 cyl.
-J6 of 225 HP as the model 104-C, with ATC #267.
+Powered originally by a 110 hp, 7-cylinder Warner Scarab, it then sported a 5-cylinder Wright J-6 of 165 hp.
+Ultimately, the Air Coach was powered by the 7-cylinder Wright -6 of 225 hp as the Model 104-C, with Aircraft Type Certificate #267.
 At least six of this model were produced through 1931.
-It spanned 44' of Clark Y, had a length of 28' 9" and a useful load of 2166 lbs, grossing at 3400 lbs.
-Speed maxed at 130 mph, cruised at 110, and would land at 50 mph.
-Edo floats were also available for this ATC.
+It had a wing span of 44 ft with a Clark Y airfoil and had a length of 28 ft 9 in and a useful load of 2166 lb, with a gross weight of 3400 lb.
+It had a maximum speed of 130 mph, a cruising speed of 110 mph, and a landing speed of 50 mph.
+It could be outfitted as a floatplane with Edo floats.

-Construction of the fuse and tail was steel tube with a clever arrangement that eliminated awkward framing around the windows of the passenger compartment.
-The sponsons served as attach points for both the landing gear and the forward wing struts, and also were storage for tool kit, battery and other miscellany!
-Wings were wood with aluminum ailerons and leading edge sheeting.
-The cabin was mohair fabric upholstered in a style that rivaled the finest automobiles.
-Navigation lights, cabin and instrument lights, metal propeller, and a choice of electric inertia starter or Heywood compressed air starters was all standard equipment.
+The fuselage and tail section were of steel-tube construction with a clever arrangement that eliminated awkward framing around the windows of the passenger compartment.
+The sponsons served as attachment points for both the landing gear and the forward wing struts, and also were storage for a toolkit, battery, and other miscellany.
+The wings were wood with aluminum ailerons and leading edge sheeting.
+The cabin was upholstered in mohair fabric in a style that rivaled the finest automobiles.
+Navigation lights, cabin and instrument lights, a metal propeller, and a choice of electric inertia starter or Heywood compressed air starter were all standard equipment.

-The most interesting model of the air coach, produced later, was the diesel 104-P, which was powered by 9-cylinder Packard DR-980 diesel engine.
+The most interesting model of the Air Coach, produced later, was the Model 104-P, which was powered by a 9-cylinder Packard DR-980 diesel engine.
 Some evidence exists that a 104-P was sold in Italy.